Mikeroism/Instagram-Post-Reach-Analysis/README.md

 This is a data analysis project in Python to understand how different attributes of Instagram posts impact their reach.
 The following graphs/charts/numbers showcase the output of the analysis in order of each one was being conducted.

+Code written for this analysis can be found in Instagram-Data-Analysis.py, and dataset used can be found in Instagram data.csv

 #1.
 Data Overview(column name, data type, number of valid values)